 Management is responsible for the other information.
-The other information obtained at the date of this auditor's report includes Management's Discussion and Analysis.
+The other information comprises the information included in "Management's Discussion and Analysis", but does not include the consolidated financial statements and our auditor's report thereon.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.